djwrisley/RLAC/_posts/2026-01-21-introduction-to-static-sites.md

 - [GitHub Pages Guide](https://pages.github.com/)
 - [Markdown Syntax](https://www.markdownguide.org/)

-> **To read**: [Static Web Methodology as a Sustainable Approach to Digital Humanities Projects](https://journal.code4lib.org/articles/18372) by Olivia Wikle and Evan Peter Williamson (Code4Lib Journal, 2025).
-This article provides insight into why static web approaches are gaining traction in academic and digital humanities contexts, over web publishing methods such as WordPress or Drupal.
+> **To read**: <br> -[Static Web Methodology as a Sustainable Approach to Digital Humanities Projects](https://journal.code4lib.org/articles/18372) by Olivia Wikle and Evan Peter Williamson (Code4Lib Journal, 2025).
+This article provides insight into why static web approaches are gaining traction in academic and digital humanities contexts, over web publishing methods such as WordPress or Drupal. <br> -[The Questions of Minimal Computing](https://dhq-static.digitalhumanities.org/pdf/000646.pdf) by Roopika Risam and Alex Gil (DHQ, 2022).
+The introduction to a special issue of _DHQ_ frames “minimal computing” as a way of thinking about digital humanities that prioritizes necessary and sufficient technologies under real-world constraints, using four questions (what is needed, what is available, what must be prioritized, and what can be sacrificed) to foreground practices that resist equating innovation with scale or resource intensity.